JavGuerra/Sinclair-QL-SCR-viewer/README.md

 Once the image is loaded in the application, it is possible to change the display mode via the mode button.

-The resulting image can be downloaded in PNG format with a size of 1024x768 pixels.

 The 'index.html' file is self-contained, and can be downloaded and used on an offline computer.

 To test it, you can use the file 'qlcolors_scr' which is a screen image in mode 8.